-Realization #2: Something is always not getting your full attention.
+Something is always not getting your full attention.
 Compartmentalizing our time is key.
 “To compartmentalize means you have the ability to shut out all distractions and other work except for the work in front of you.”
-(Carl Pullein, management and productivity expert)
+(Carl Pullein, management, and productivity expert)

 When you are at home with your own children, keep them your focus.
-They don’t know that at school you are focused on your students and vice versa.
-But, your own children will know if you are spending your weekends lesson planning and laminating instead of spending time with them.
-Guilt lies in when we feel like we should be doing something else.
+They don’t know that you are focused on your students at school and vice versa.
+But, your own children will know if you are spending your weekend lesson planning and laminating instead of spending time with them.
+Guilt lies when we feel like we should be doing something else.
 You can’t let the guilt override your ability to be present and utilize your time wisely.

-Realization #3: Let go of trying to do everything.
+Let go of trying to do everything.
 Make your lists.
 Prioritize and cross out the unimportant stuff.
 Does it really matter if your students get laminated homework coupons printed in color with an individual inspirational message on each one?
-Do your kids need their lunch to include a star shaped PBJ and spiraled carrots?
+Do your kids need their lunch to include a star-shaped PBJ and spiraled carrots?
 While you might set these expectations for yourself in your own head, unless you’ve verbalized it, your students/own kids have NO clue that you intended to prep an Escape room challenge or make individualized party favors.
-Which leads me to my next tip…
+This leads me to my next tip…

 Take shortcuts and accept help.
 Outsource whatever tasks you can.
 Order the pizza.
 Hire the cleaner.
 Ask explicitly for help from your significant other.
 They cannot read our minds and do not know what would be most helpful unless we tell them specifically.